hack-technicolor/hack-technicolor/docs/Recovery.md

 2. RTFD via the reset button
 3. RTFD via the CLI (shell)

-!!! caution "Unroot prevention"
+!!! caution "Unroot prevention may break RTFD"
-    The procedures in these guidelines will not break RTFD functionality.
-Some heavy mods, like the custom tch-nginx-gui, can also modify RTFD scripts to prevent unrooting which breaks RTFD functionality.
-If the Gateway has one of these mods installed and RTFD does not work then check the mod details.
+    Procedures and guidelines found in this wiki won't break ordinary RTFD functionality.
+However, some heavy mods, like the custom tch-nginx-gui, also install modded RTFD scripts to prevent loosing root access on RTFD, and this means RTFD may also fail.
+These scripts are also designed to survive after RTFD.
+This means you can't get rid of them by doing RTFD.
+If the Gateway had one of these mods installed and RTFD does not work for you, then check the mod details.

 ### RTFD via the web interface